Contaminated Land Management sub-programs

 The Environmental Trust and the EPA, through the Council Gasworks Program, has provided over $1 million in grants to assist Wagga Wagga City Council with the investigation and clean-up works, which began in 2007.

-‘The Tarcutta Street Gasworks is one of the most significant remediation projects ever undertaken by a council in a regional area and I congratulate the council on their investment so far and the commitment they have given to the local community’, said EPA Manager Contaminated Sites Niall Johnston.
+‘The Tarcutta Street Gasworks is one of the most significant remediation projects ever undertaken by a council in a regional area and I congratulate the council on their investment so far and the commitment they have given to the local community’, said former EPA Manager, Contaminated Sites Niall Johnston.

 The Tarcutta Street site has now been redeveloped and returned for public use.